Acadian dinner theatre in Abram Village

 An overprotective, overbearing mother, Agnès (Nicole Richard), is turning 70 but still dotes on her nerdy and spineless 30-year-old son Melvin (Ryan Rix), who is living in her basement.

 Melvin has a girlfriend, named Stéphanie (Anne-Marie Poulin) whom Agnès despises.
 Stéphanie wants to get married and start a family.
 But Melvin freaks out at the mention of marriage and children.

 Stéphanie’s ex-boyfriend Brad (Stéphane Bouchard), who’s now a super-cool, charming and handsome actor, pops up out of the blue.

 Stéphanie’s hippy-dippy friend Soleil (Paula Arsenault), just back from a trip to Mexico, drops in with a risky plan to help Stéphanie pick the right man.

 Fiddlers Janelle Arsenault (from 112 Accords) and Louise Arsenault (Barachois, Gadelle, Les Girls) will perform during the musical portion of the three-act show.

-Acadian Musical Village in Abram-Village every Wednesday and Thursday at 6:30 pm to August 29 (no show August 15).
+Acadian Musical Village in Abram-Village every Wednesday and Thursday at 6:30 pm July 4 to August.
+29 (minus July 5 and August 15).
 Tickets must be reserved in advance by calling 854-3300.

-An English dinner theatre production, Major Manor Mayhem, also by Raymond J. Arsenault, will be performed on Tuesdays.
+An English dinner theatre production, Major Manor Mayhem, also by Raymond J. Arsenault, will be performed on Tuesdays beginning on July 3.